LSU football, reportedly, has its new head coach. His name is Brian Kelly.

-Kelly has become synomynous with Notre Dame since he took the head job with the Irish in 2010, but prior to that he was the man leading the charge in of non-Power five programs.
+Kelly has become synomynous with Notre Dame since he took the head job with the Irish in 2010, but prior to that he was the man leading the charge for non-Power five programs.

 Kelly’s success as the head coach of the Cincinnati Bearcats was well-documented, and his crowning moment came in 2009.
-That year’s team went 12-0 and rose as high as No. 3 in the rankings to earn a spot across from the vaunted Florida Gators, led by quarterback Tim Tebow.
+That year’s team went 12-0 and rose as high as No. 3 in the rankings to earn a spot across from the vaunted Florida Gators, led by quarterback Tim Tebow, down in New Orleans at the Sugar Bowl.
 Cincinnati was wallopped 51-24, but Kelly wasn’t there.
 He had already accepted the job at Notre Dame.

-Was it not for Cincinnati’s emergence, might Kelly have been more focused on this year’s potential finish than a job offer in Baton Rouge?
+if not for Cincinnati’s emergence, might Kelly have been more focused on this year’s potential finish rather than a job offer in Baton Rouge?
 It’s tough to say.
 But with the Notre Dame job open, the current Bearcats coach, Luke Fickell, could be a candidate to enter the same Cincy to South Bend pipeline.

 3. LOUISIANA, ERR, NEW ORLEANS LINKS